JorjaFox/website/content/_posts-old-blog/2010-02-01-spotlight-chicago-mini-fundraiser.md

 As always, there is absolutely NO expectation on you to donate.
 I know the economy is utterly horrific for a lot of you, and I'd rather you keep your money!
 Me?
 I'm putting in my 'treat' fund that I use to buy two fancy coffee drinks a month.

-Also remember that Paypal <strong>DOES</strong> deduct some from your transaction (unless it's a Paypal to Paypal transfer) so if you donate $20, I usually see $18.50 to $19, depending on what country you're from.
+Also remember that Paypal **DOES** deduct some from your transaction (unless it's a Paypal to Paypal transfer) so if you donate $20, I usually see $18.50 to $19, depending on what country you're from.